danieagle/adare-net/Doc/adare_net.md

      with  pre => initialized (sock);

     sock    => an initialized socket.
-    buffer  => a stream_element_array_access variable. the length is equal to returned value or 0 buffer allways return a new buffer in this function, but don't touch the old value. can be a null stream_element_array_access variable.
+    buffer  => a stream_element_array_access variable. the length is equal to returned value or 0. buffer allways return a new buffer in this function, but don't touch the old value. buffer can be a null stream_element_array_access variable.
     max_len => the _maximum_ length to receive in one go.

     return value =>
       'socket_error' when error
-      '0' when remote node closed the remote socket se ok return size received, 1 or more.
+      '0' when remote node closed the remote socket if ok return size received, 1 or more.

   eg.: